louwrentius/fio-plot/README.md

 ### PNG metadata

 All settings used to generate the PNG file are incorporated into the PNG file as metadata (tEXT).
+This should help you to keep track of the exact parameters and data used to generate the graphs.
 This metadata can be viewed with ImageMagick like this:

     identify -verbose filename.png